tumult/hype-wordpress-plugin/readme.txt

 = 1.6 =
 * Copy Embed Code from the Animation List
-* Embeds are now protocol-agnostic (uses // instead of http://)
+* Embeds are now protocol-agnostic for better SSL support (uses // instead of http://)
 * Updated to work with WP 4.8.1
 * Maximum file size shown in upload modal
 * Improved Translations